 If you ask quilters to name their top three quilt blocks, the versatile Log Cabin block almost always makes their lists.
-Read about the history of this perennial favorite here.
+Learn more about this perennial favorite.

 Log Cabin blocks usually start with a square.
 Strips are added around the square, often with two sides being of lighter fabrics and the other two sides of darker prints.
 A red center square was thought to symbolize the hearth of the home, and a yellow center was believed to represent light shining through the window.

 In the latter part of the 19th century many Log Cabin quilts were made using fabric scraps that were popular during that time including silk, velvet, wool, and satin.
 Because the fabrics were of different weights they were difficult to sew together.
 Quilters stared using a foundation, usually muslin, to sew pieces together to make blocks.
 When it came time to sew blocks together to make a quilt top, the thickness of the blocks and foundation made quilting the tops difficult.
 Some quilts made during this time did not have batting, again because of the thickness, and many were tied instead of quilted.